-The Pennsylvania State Police announced in a press release Thursday morning that officers from their Bethlehem barracks will set up a sobriety checkpoint somewhere in Lehigh County or Northampton County this weekend.
+The Pennsylvania State Police announced in a press release Thursday morning that officers from their Bethlehem barracks will conduct a sobriety checkpoint somewhere in Lehigh County or Northampton County this weekend.

 The Lehigh Valley checkpoint will be set up sometime between Thursday, Jan.
 28 and Sunday, Jan.
 31.